 Taking Action for Swifts

 Possibly the greatest of all avian flyers, Swifts are true masters of their aerial environment.
-But the number of these birds returning from Africa each summer to breed in the Isle of Man appears to be rapidly declining.
+But the number of these birds returning from Africa each summer to breed across the British Isles appears to be rapidly declining.

 Hence, we’re asking you to help us to discover more about this enigmatic species and to provide additional nesting opportunities around the island.